dsharris/Resume/views/resume.md

 ### 40Digits
 #### Software Engineer
 #### 5-12 - Current
-Hired in Springfield Missouri as the 8 employee in the office, i have worked for 40Digits as a software engineer for nearly 2 and a half years.
-While with the company, i have worked primarily in a backend capacity.
+Hired in Springfield Missouri, as the 8 employee in the office, I have worked for 40Digits as a software engineer for nearly 2 and a half years.
+While with the company, I have worked primarily in a backend capacity.
 On sites ranging from simple wordpress sites, to full blown employee portals.
-Most projects where team efforts but i did work several on my own.
+Most projects where team efforts, but i did work several on my own.
 I do mild front-end work laced in to a full schedule of backend work.
 Most projects are delivered to me as static HTML / CSS, at which point I become responsible for all further work upto and including production level deployment.

 Technologies:
 - PHP
-- JavaScript
+- JavaScript / NodeJS
 - Mysql
 - Wordpress
 - Codeigniter